NYHTC/applescript-fm-helper/README.md

 ### Helpful Tools
 [RCDefaultApp](http://www.rubicode.com/Software/RCDefaultApp/) is a helpful system preferences utility used for setting up the default app for opening FMP URLs.
-This tools is especially useful when both Pro and Advanced is installed.
+This tools is especially useful when both Pro and Advanced are installed.